Jan Peerce: Career

 Peerce studied singing in New York City with Giuseppe Boghetti.
 In 1932 he was hired as a tenor soloist with the Radio City Music Hall company by the impresario Roxy, who renamed him John Pierce.
 They soon compromised on the spelling Jan Peerce, which the singer felt better reflected his ethnicity.
-Thanks to radio broadcasts and stage programs, Peerce soon had a nationwide following.
+Thanks to radio broadcasts on the Radio City Music Hall of the Air and stage programs, Peerce soon had a nationwide following.
 The legendary maestro Arturo Toscanini heard him singing Wagner on the radio and was able to contact Peerce through a mutual friend to see if he would like to audition for him.
 Toscanini found him to be the tenor he had sought to sing operatic and choral works with the NBC Symphony Orchestra.
 The recordings made during, or following, the NBC broadcasts are among the outstanding musical legacies of the mid-20th century.
 Toscanini was reportedly pleased with Peerce's professionalism, as well as his musical talents and his unusually native-sounding pronunciation of Italian; many have said that Peerce was Toscanini's "favorite tenor" during the Maestro's 17 years at NBC.
 Peerce recalled that Toscanini never lost his temper with him the way he famously did with other musicians, even though Peerce believed he had the right to, on a few occasions.
 Peerce first sang publicly with Toscanini on February 6, 1938, in Carnegie Hall in an NBC broadcast performance of Beethoven's Ninth Symphony; the soloists also included soprano Vina Bovy, mezzo-soprano Kerstin Thorborg, and bass Ezio Pinza.

 Peerce joined the roster of principal tenors at the Philadelphia La Scala Opera Company (PLSOC) in 1938.
 He made his professional opera debut with the company on December 10 of that year as the Duke of Mantua in Verdi's Rigoletto with Robert Weede in the title role and Fritz Mahler conducting.
 He also sang Alfredo in La traviata with Annunciata Garrotto as Violetta and Weede as Germont during the company's 1938-1939 season.
 Peerce sang in several more performance with the PLSOC through 1941, singing Pinkerton in Puccini's Madama Butterfly with Elda Ercole as Cio-Cio-San, and reprising the roles of the Duke and Alfredo a number of times.

-In November 1939, Peerce performed his first solo recital in New York City.
+On October 8, 1939, Peerce created the role of Diego Columbus in the world premiere of Eugene Zador's opera Christopher Columbus at the Center Theatre.
+In November 1939, he performed his first solo recital in New York City.
 He made his debut with the Metropolitan Opera on November 29, 1941, singing Alfredo in Verdi's La traviata.
 He sang also the parts of Cavaradossi in Puccini's Tosca, Rodolfo in La bohème, and in Gounod's Faust.
 He was hailed by critics as the "All-American successor to the 'greats' of opera's almost extinct 'Golden Age'."